steveiliop56/google-assistant/README.md

 # Installation

 First of all register the device with this [tutorial](https://developers.google.com/assistant/sdk/guides/service/python).
 Follow until the step 4.
 After that you need to clone this repository `git clone https://github.com/raspberrypi5621/google-assisant.git` after change directory inside the assistant with `cd google-assisant/assistant` and continue with the step 5 but without running `python3 -m venv env`.
+And follow the steps until the end.
+Last but not least upgrade all the packages in the virtual environment with `pip3 freeze > upgrade.txt && pip3 install --upgrade -r upgrade.txt`.

 # Run the code

 I will have a redy to run google-assistant-sdk in the repository.
-To run the assistant run the following command:
+To run the assistant run the following command in the venv (enable with `source env/bin/activate` inside the assistant directory:

 `googlesamples-assistant-hotword` (modified hotword detection)